 Did you know over 38 movies were filmed at the Griffith Observatory?
 Arguably the most famous ones are “Rebel Without a Cause” and one of my personal favorites – “La La Land”.
 The Griffith Observatory has an extensive array of space and science displays but the views from the top take the cake!
 You’ll be looking over all of Los Angeles and the iconic Hollywood sign.
 FUN FACT: more people have looked through the Griffith Observatory telescope than any in the world.

-PRO TIP: Sunset views from here are amazing but everyone and their mother will be there.
-If you want a better experience, get there for sunrise!
+PRO TIP: Sunset views from here are amazing but it’s also the busiest time to visit.
+If you want a quiet experience, I would suggest visiting for sunrise!

 Address: 2800 E Observatory Rd, Los Angeles, CA 90027

 High class at its finest!
-Rodeo Drive is arguably the most iconic street in America.
+Rodeo Drive is the most iconic street in America.
 There are quite a few spots that are great for taking photos on Rodeo Drive.
-I particularly love the charming street towards the end of Rodeo (pictured above) and the famous Beverly Wilshire Hotel where Pretty Woman was filmed.
+I particularly love the charming street towards the end of Rodeo (pictured above) and the famous Beverly Wilshire Hotel where Pretty Woman was filmed (Big mistake, HUGE!).

 Address: Rodeo Drive, Los Angeles, CA